JustForStephan/chlorellaEval/generalAI/readme.txt

 1. The Ambient temperature (in Grad Celsius)
 2. The CO2-proportion of the air (in abs numbers between 0 and 1)
-3. The light intensity ( in Ampere of the lamp)
+3. The light intensity ( in LUX)

 The outcome:
 -> The CO2-capture capacity (in abs numbers between 0 and 1)

 The data which is used is not avaiable, but there is the possibility to generate the data due to algorithms.
 The profound data is coming from:

-Prof. Dr. Dr. Haim Trebes (Max Plank institute of algae research
+Prof. Dr. Dr. Haim Trebes (Max Plank institute of algae research)

 ------------------------------------------------------------------------------------------------------------------------------------------------

+Checklist:
+1. Preparation                  OK
+2. Implementation Learning      OK